josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 </CalloutPlusQuote>

-I never installed more than two or three extensions in the time I was using Raycast (the default extensions get you pretty far), and the ones I _did_ install didn't seem to work that well, in my experience.
+I never installed very many extensions in the time I was using Raycast (the default extensions get you pretty far), and the ones I _did_ install just didn't seem to work that well, in my experience.
 The VS Code extension in particular, I never got to work, even after doing and installing all the things it told me to.

-No shade; this was very likely a remediable user error.
-It's a popular extension; I trust it's good and works well for most people.
+No shade; this was very likely a remediable user error or just a bad selection.
+It's a popular extension, as many are; I trust they're generally good and work well for most people.
 But it was never really worth the trouble to me to figure out.
 I love spending hours on shortcuts to save me a few seconds as much as the next dev, but when I'm ready to open a code file and get to typing, it's never the right time to debug an extension, and so I never got around to it.

 By contrast, while extensions _do_ exist in the Alfred world, they're much less…I guess "productized" might be the word.
 They're called [workflows](https://www.alfredapp.com/workflows/), and they're much less of a first-class citizen in Alfred than extensions are in Raycast.
 There's a lot more opening them up and tinkering with the internals, and less of a nice UI to just configure the settings.